Which city is cheaper, Myrtle Beach or Tampa?

 Myrtle Beach gets a good bit of rain this time of year.
 It rains a lot this time of the year in Tampa.
 Tampa usually gets around the same amount of rain in July as Myrtle Beach.
 Tampa gets 8.4 inches (214 mm) of rain, while Myrtle Beach receives 8.1 inches (207 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Tampa and Myrtle Beach.
 Many travelers come to Tampa for the city's sights and attractions.
-Also, many visitors come to Myrtle Beach in the autumn for the shopping scene.
+Also, many visitors come to Myrtle Beach in the autumn for the city's sights and attractions and the shopping scene.

 In the autumn, Tampa is a little warmer than Myrtle Beach.
-Typically, the autumn temperatures in Tampa in October are around 75°F (24°C), and Myrtle Beach is about 65°F (18°C).
+Typically, the autumn temperatures in Tampa in October average around 75°F (24°C), and Myrtle Beach averages at about 65°F (18°C).

 People are often attracted to the plentiful sunshine in Myrtle Beach this time of the year.
 In Tampa, it's very sunny this time of the year.
 Tampa usually receives around the same amount of sunshine as Myrtle Beach during autumn.
 Tampa gets 234 hours of sunny skies, while Myrtle Beach receives 227 hours of full sun in the autumn.